cavo789/blog/blog/2024/04/01/windows-terminal/index.md

 ## Add a new profile

-To add a new profile, let's say a console inside one of your Docker container (yes! it's possible), see the `list` array in the JSON content: just copy/paste a profile to use it for your newer one.
+To add a new profile, let's say a console inside one of your Docker containers (yes! it's possible), see the `list` array in the JSON content: just copy/paste a profile to use it for your newer one.

-For the example, I'll create a new profile so I can immediately open my blog in a Docker container (since, of course, my blog has his Docker image):
+For example, I'll create a new profile so I can immediately open my blog in a Docker container (since, of course, my blog has his Docker image):

 ```json
 {